Andrew Thorburn: Banking career

-Beyond Banking

-As of February 2020, Thorburn was “exploring a number of areas of potential future involvement, including supporting entrepreneurs, venture capital and impact investing, and enabling purpose drive companies with growth ambitions”.
-Thorburn took up a role as executive director at For Purpose Investment Partners, a social impact funds manager in 2020.
-In April 2021, it was announced that he was working at Impact Investment Group in a part-time executive capacity for a few months, but also that he was the Chair of Catalyst Education (acquired by For Purpose), and was also confirmed as a senior advisor at BCG, and is the Board Chair at ATMOS Financial, a U.S. climate fintech startup.
+As a result of the Royal Commission into Misconduct in the Banking and Superannuation industry Thorburn resigned from NAB in February 2019.
+It was widely reported that Thorburn was pressured by the NAB board.

-Essendon Football Club
+Essendon Football Club Controversy

-In October 2022, announcement of Thorburn's appointment as CEO of Essendon Football Club was widely criticised by the media and Essendon supporters due to the fact he served on the board of City on a Hill, an Anglican church where at least some messages appeared to be critical of homosexuality and comparing abortion to murder and the Holocaust.
-Thorburn distanced himself from the church despite still being on its board at the time of his acceptance of the Essendon CEO role.
+In October 2022, the announcement of Thorburn's appointment as CEO of Essendon Football Club was widely criticised by then Victorian Premier Daniel Andrews, the media, and Essendon supporters due to the fact that at that time he also served on the board of City on a Hill, an Anglican church in Melbourne.
+It came to light that some sermons preached at that church were critical of homosexuality and were comparing abortion to murder and the Holocaust.
 Thorburn's role at the church led him to resign the day after his appointment announcement was made public, and nearly a month before he was due to begin as Essendon FC CEO in November.

+Thorburn published a statement shortly afterwards, stating: "today it became clear to me that my personal Christian faith is not tolerated or permitted in the public square… People should be able to hold different views on complex personal and moral matters, and be able to live and work together, even with those differences, and always with respect."

-The reason cited by the Club was "a clear conflict of interest with an organisation whose views do not align at all with our values as a safe, inclusive, diverse and welcoming club for our staff, our players, our members, our fans, our partners and the wider community."
+The reason cited by the club was "a clear conflict of interest with an organisation whose views do not align at all with our values as a safe, inclusive, diverse and welcoming club for our staff, our players, our members, our fans, our partners and the wider community."
+However, Dr Elenie Poulos argued Thornburns appointment in the first place as a failure of leadership and a conflict of interest, a view shared in the Australian Media at large.

-Thorburn was supported by Victorian Liberal Opposition Leader Matthew Guy; Liberal Opposition Leader Peter Dutton; the Catholic archbishop of Melbourne, Peter Comensoli; the Islamic Council of Victoria; and many other faith leaders.
+Soon after, Thornburn issued legal action over his abrupt sacking, which was settled in December 2022.
+He also stated he was resigning from all formal responsibilities in his other roles in February 2023.
+Former West Coast Eagles CEO Craig Vozzo was announced as his replacement.